8 Answers to Shaft Grounding Questions - Don't Let Bearing Failures Cost You

 Field installations in most applications are mostly outside the motor while most motor manufacturers install AEGIS rings on the inside.

-In high contamination areas and hostile environments like steel mills, paper mills, and other severe duty applications, AEGIS should be installed on the inside of the motor.
+In high-contamination areas and hostile environments, such as steel mills, paper mills, and other severe-duty applications, AEGIS should be installed on the inside of the motor.

 5) Does the AEGIS ring work with any type of bearing?
 Ball, cylindrical, etc.?